Santa-fr/Taichi/README.md

 ### Praticant level
-They are ranked in 5 differents categories
+They are ranked in 3 differents categories
 - Beginner
-- Amateur
 - Intermediate
-- Competent
-- Master
+- Advanced

 ### Movements
 Each movements sequences are several Tai-Chi movements from Chen 31